ydsingh/alexa/labs/CLI/cli-task-5.md

    ```
 **Tip:** Don't forget the trailing comma after the closed curly brace!

-3. Save your interaction model and open your lambda function (`lambda/custom/index.js`) and copy/paste the following brick of code at `line 35`
+3. Save your interaction model.

+4. Open your lambda function (`lambda/custom/index.js`) and copy the following brick of code below and paste it into your lambda function at `line 35`

   ```
 const HowAreYouIntentHandler = {